adslbarxatov/BatchImageConvertor/README.md

 Supported by codec library

-.tga, .vda, .icb, .vst         +          as .tga          Xash3D engine .pcx, .pcc                     +          as .pcx      Codenet parsing manual .pnm, .pbm, .pgm, .ppm         +          as .pnm                - .jp2, .j2k, .j2c, .jpc, .jpt   +**     (-) in process     OpenJPEG library
+.tga, .vda, .icb, .vst         +          as .tga          Xash3D engine .pcx, .pcc                     +          as .pcx            Own codec .pnm, .pbm, .pgm, .ppm         +          as .pnm            Own codec .jp2, .j2k, .j2c, .jpc, .jpt   +**     (-) in process     OpenJPEG library

+- including palettes formats

+.act                           +             +               Own codec
+.pal (Microsoft)               +             +               Own codec
+.pal (JASC)                    +             +               Own codec
+.bmp                      Extracting     Replacing           Own codec .pcx, .pcc                Extracting         -               Own codec

-* All of these extensions are allowed in the input folder.
+* All of these extensions (except palettes) are allowed in the input folder.
 Other ones will be ignored ** .j2k, .j2c, .jpc and .jpt reading has not been tested yet.
 Support have been promised by OpenJPEG developers
 ```